vamstar/challenge/README.md

 # Your mission, should you choose to accept it.

 Is to submit one of the following projects as a private github or bitbucket repository.
-You can share your repo with the username `challengecc`.
+You can share your repo with the username `visheshd`.
 Once you've shared the repository [please email us at](http://scr.im/hrvamstar) with the link, cover letter and a resume.

 ## Fullstack